Haywire32/LoS-Archipelago/README.md

 ### Current logic
 My active logic can be found in this [sheet.](https://docs.google.com/spreadsheets/d/e/2PACX-1vQjv_H6eOA483HFKPu6vRm2HLUcI3mxMTI3ELEIZKJKnLIzfyrLQoMvav21sJU80w/pubhtml )

-It is a work in progress and is sure to have mistakes.
+It is a work in progress and probably has mistakes.
 It can be useful for completing seeds though.
 I'll happily accept feedback on it.

 ### Feedback or other questions
 I'd love feedback on design choices and bugs in the [Castlevania lords of shadow](https://discord.com/channels/731205301247803413/1420192076259393567) channel in the [Archipelago discord](https://discord.gg/8Z65BR2)

+The current version is still unstable and most likely has bugs.

 ### Future plans
 Trials are not yet implemented as checks.